 Weight loss: Cauliflower is a great food to be included in a weight loss diet because it is low in calories.
 The nutrition also helps to satisfy the appetite, reducing the cravings of wanting to eat more.

 When buying cauliflower pick those that are clean, creamy white in color (if the white variety), has compact and firm curd with the buds still intact and not separated.
 Reject the spotted or dull-colored ones.
-For fresher supply, chose those with thick green leaves as the leaves help protect the curd.
+For fresher supply, choose those with thick green leaves as the leaves help protect the curd.
 Since the size is insignificant with quality you can choose whatever size that fit your needs.

 Store raw cauliflower in paper or plastic bag and refrigerate for it to stay fresh for up to a week.
 Position the cauliflower with the stem side down to prevent moisture from forming in the floret clusters.